Copywriting and controversy - does shock still sell?

 PETA are known for their provocative marketing campaigns, using copywriting headlines such as ‘I’d rather go naked than wear fur’ and Pancreatic Cancer Action have used the copywriting headline ‘I wish I had breast cancer’ to highlight low survival rates.

-Yet, if done poorly, they can lead to intense outrage, desensitise the audience and cause anxiety.
+These shock strategies are like a marketing roulette, resonating with some and turning others off.
+If done poorly, they can lead to intense outrage, desensitise the audience and even cause anxiety.

 To strike the right balance, these types of campaigns need a freelance copywriter who knows how to write in an authentic, emotive tone, and can conceptualise to bring the idea, design and copy together.